 It is either recommendable to construct a small drying shed for on-site treatment in order to enable use for maize and bananas planted in the school/church compound.
 The bishop and teachers are interesting in the reuse of dried faeces.
-Alternatively a training on safe reuse and disposal strategies sustainable sanitation alliance Case study of sustainable sanitation projects UDDTs at a church and nursery school Nakuru, Kenya for the untreated faeces can be organised.
+Alternatively a training on safe reuse and disposal strategies for the untreated faeces can be organised.
 The objective would be to showcase burial of faeces in a productive and safe way e.g. burial close to existing fruit or timber trees or for the purpose of planting such trees.
 Other crops would not be recommendable.
 The reuse of urine could be another topic as it is more safe to use.